FazioD/TheMappProject/README.md

 # TheMappProject

-Android app using Google Map API for detecting earthquakes
+Training using google map for android and creating markers with different functionality